Santi-I-Guess/PAL-Assembler/docs/tutorial.md

 in the branch instructions.
 These registers can only be changed through the use of instructions, in order to ensure their operations are valid.

+RSP, however, is allowed to be mutated with arithmetic instructions, as all strings inputted by the user at runtime are pushed to the stack.
+Allowing RSP to be written to makes string operations possible without moving the string to RAM.
+Attempting to set RSP to a negative value or above the MAX_STACK_SIZE will cause a STACK_WRITE_ERROR.

 All registers, with the exception of RIP, are guarenteed to be set to 0 at the start of the program.